Babugouda/docs/Java-Points.md

     }
 }
 ```

+**lock vs mutex vs semaphore**

+A lock allows only one thread to enter the part that's locked and the lock is not shared with any other processes.

+A mutex is the same as a lock but it can be system wide (shared by multiple processes).

+A semaphore does the same as a mutex but allows x number of threads to enter, this can be used for example to limit the number of cpu, io or ram intensive tasks running at the same time.

 ### Marker interfaces
 The marker interface pattern is a design pattern in computer science, used with languages that provide run-time type information about objects.
 It provides a means to associate metadata with a class where the language does not have explicit support for such metadata.
 In java, it is used as interfaces with no method specified.